Galois and Pro-\'etale Cohomology of Overconvergent de Rham Period Rings: Appendix: Almost mathematics

-\begin{proof} We see that the complexes~(\ref{eq:sheaf-lses}) associated to $\bigoplus_{i}^{\psh}\cal{G}_{i}$ contain only finite products because the underlying sites has only finite coverings.
-Thus the operator $\bigoplus_{i}$ commutes with them and the result follows since coproducts are exact in Grothendieck abelian categories. \end{proof}
+is exact.
+But because $\mathfrak{U}$ is finite, all the products are finite.
+Thus the operator $\bigoplus_{i}$ commutes with these products.
+Exactness now follows because the $\cal{G}_{i}$ are sheaves and because coproducts are exact in Grothendieck abelian categories. \end{proof}

 Given a presheaf $\cal{F}$ of $R$-modules, denote the presheaf $U\mapsto\cal{F}(U)^{\al}$ of almost $R$-modules by $\cal{F}^{\al}$.

 \begin{lem} Consider $\cal{F}\mapsto\cal{F}^{\al}$. \begin{itemize} \item[(i)] It restricts to a functor $\Sh\left( X, \Mod\left( R \right)\right)\to\Sh\left( X, \Mod\left( R^{\al} \right)\right)$. \item[(ii)] Its restriction to the categories of sheaves is exact. \item[(iii)] For every sheaf $\cal{F}$ of $R$-modules,